ignacioct/Temis/README.md

 ## Predictions
 There are five misogyny **categories**:
-*   `dominance`: Dominance, superiority assertion of men over women, highlighting a gender inequality.
+*   `dominance`: **Dominance**, superiority assertion of men over women, highlighting a gender inequality.
-*   `derailing`: Derailing, justifying woman abuse by rejecting male responsibility.
+*   `derailing`: **Derailing**, justifying woman abuse by rejecting male responsibility.
-*   `discredit`: Discredit, to cause people to stop respecting someone or believing in an ideaor person that comes from a woman with no other argument than gender.
+*   `discredit`: **Discredit**, to cause people to stop respecting someone or believing in an ideaor person that comes from a woman with no other argument than gender.
-*   `stereotype`: Stereotype & Objectification, widely  held  but  fixed  and  oversimplifiedimage or idea of a woman; description or comparison to narrow standards.
+*   `stereotype`: **Stereotype & Objectification**, widely  held  but  fixed  and  oversimplifiedimage or idea of a woman; description or comparison to narrow standards.
-*   `sexual_harassment`: Sexual Harassment & Threats of Violence, describe  actions  as  sexual advances, requesting for sexual favours, harassment of a sexual nature, intentsto physically assert power through threats of violence.
+*   `sexual_harassment`: **Sexual Harassment & Threats of Violence**, describe  actions  as  sexual advances, requesting for sexual favours, harassment of a sexual nature, intentsto physically assert power through threats of violence.

 And two **targets**:
 *   `active`: targeted to an specific woman or group of women.